make2explore/Open-Thread-Border-Router-On-ESP32/Testing-THREAD-setup/README.md

 ### ✏️ Customize Network Settings

-You can change parameters such as the channel number or network key:
+You can change parameters, such as the channel number or network key:

 ```bash
 dataset networkkey 1626472a4b630f140e20b58998fe88a7